Louis Antoine, Duke of Enghien: Seizure, trial and death

 Early in 1804, Napoleon Bonaparte, then First Consul of France, heard news which seemed to connect the young duke with the Cadoudal Affair, a conspiracy which was being tracked by the French police at the time.
 It involved royalists Jean-Charles Pichegru and Georges Cadoudal who wished to overthrow Bonaparte's regime and reinstate the monarchy.
 The news ran that the duke was in company with Charles François Dumouriez and had made secret journeys into France.
 This was false; there is no evidence that the duke had dealings with either Cadoudal or Pichegru.
 However, the duke had previously been condemned in absentia for having fought against the French Republic in the Armée des Émigrés.
 Napoleon gave orders for the seizure of the duke.

-French dragoons crossed the Rhine secretly, surrounded his house and brought him to Strasbourg (15 March 1804), and thence to the Château de Vincennes, near Paris, where a military commission of French colonels presided over by General Hulin was hastily convened to try him.
+French dragoons crossed the Rhine secretly, surrounded his house and brought him to Strasbourg (15 March 1804), and thence to the Château de Vincennes, near Paris, where a military commission of French colonels presided over by General Pierre-Augustin Hulin was hastily convened to try him.
 The duke was charged chiefly with bearing arms against France in the late war, and with intending to take part in the new coalition then proposed against France.

 The military commission, presided over by Hulin, drew up the act of condemnation, being incited thereto by orders from Anne Jean Marie René Savary, who had come charged with instructions to kill the duke.
 Savary prevented any chance of an interview between the condemned and the First Consul, and, on 21 March, the duke was shot in the moat of the castle, near a grave which had already been prepared.
 A platoon of the Gendarmes d'élite was in charge of the execution.
 His last words were "I must die then at the hands of Frenchmen!"

 In 1816, his remains were exhumed and placed in the Holy Chapel of the Château de Vincennes.